|

 How to reclaim your seat

-Dogs respond well to patient, consistent training with rewards for desirable behavior.
+Dogs and puppies respond well to patient, consistent training with rewards for desirable behavior.

 Select your command word (such as “off”) to direct your dog to move out of your spot.
 As soon as it moves, offer plenty of verbal praise and a treat.